casouri/launchdman/doc/source/quick-start.rst

   # Label and Program are must-haves
   job.add(launchdman.Label('job'), launchdman.Program('/usr/local/bin/job'))

-  # I want it run at load
+  # I want it to run at load
   job.add(launcddman.RunAtLoad())

 Create a bunch of configurations and group them into lists::